adetadeg/portfolio/README.md

 2. In **SQL Server Management Studio (SSMS)**, restore the database from the backup file.
 3. **Connect Power BI or Tableau** to the restored database and explore the models and dashboards I’ve built!

+---

+## License
+This portfolio and the analysis are part of my educational and professional projects and are available for review and learning purposes under appropriate licensing terms.

+---

+## Contact
+Feel free to reach out with questions or collaboration opportunities.
+You can find me on [GitHub](https://github.com/adetadeg/).